 In 2016 Ilene and I decided to visit Italy for 90 days since we had not yet received our citizenship.
-We arrived in Parma at the beginning of August and had decided to visit the town of Parma especially after reading the book “Not in a Tuscan Villa” written by John and Nancy Petralia.
+We arrived in Parma at the beginning of August and decided to visit the town of Parma, especially after reading the book “Not in a Tuscan Villa” written by John and Nancy Petralia.
 We loved their book, and it gave us some good information regarding this lovely town.

 Upon arising on the morning of August 24th we both noticed our telephones and email were going crazy.
-We were getting messages from friends and relatives wondering if we were hit by the earthquake and were we alright.
-I remember looking at Ilene with a puzzled look on my face and asked if she had any idea of what they were talking about.
+We were getting messages from friends and relatives wondering if we were hit by the earthquake and if were we alright.
+I remember looking at Ilene with a puzzled look on my face and asking if she had any idea of what they were talking about.
 It was about then that our youngest daughter Ally called because of her concern.
 I remember immediately turning on the television and saw what her concern was about.
 The towns of Norcia, L’Aquila, and Amatrice as well as the rest of that immediate area had suffered a series of major earthquakes.
 Not just one but several.

 From August 24th to August 28th the town of Norcia and the surrounding area suffered no less than ten quakes and tremors.
 Here is a list of what Norcia alone went through.

 The devastation this town and the surrounding area survived was mind-numbing.
 At least 300 people were dead, hundreds were injured, and tens of thousands of families were homeless.
 We watched the news every night and even though it was in Italian we understood what they were saying.
 Someone once said a picture is worth a thousand words well these nightly news pictures were worth 10,000 thousand words.
 The torment on the rescuer’s faces and the look of hopelessness will forever be etched in our memories.